cmu-sei/augur-code/tools/README.md

  - **dataset_class**: same as config field in Trainer tool.
  - **dataset**: relative path to a JSON file with the labelled dataset to use for generating a drifted one.
  - **output**: relative path to a JSON file that will contain the drifted dataset, referencing the **dataset** above by containing only new ids and original_ids pointing to samples in it.
 In test mode, this is the tested dataset.
+ - **bin_shuffle**: (OPTIONAL) true or false to indicate whether to shuffle samples in each timebox after selecting them from bins.
+Defaults to true.
+ - **bin_values**: (OPTIONAL) dataset values to use when sorting into bins.
+Current values: "all" (one bin with everything), "results" for results/output/truth values.
+Defaults to "results".
  - **bins**: array defining bins to split the **dataset** into when generating drift.
 Each item in the array will also be an array, containing first the bin name, and then the bin order (i.e, ["no_iceberg", 0])
  - **drift_scenario**: information about the drift being generated.
    - **condition**: friendly name for the drift type.